AntonioDev365/microservice-users-departments/README.md

 # microservice-users-departments
-Project with connection between two microservices users and departments
+this project consists of two microservices made in spring boot.